Kudathini

 Kudathini is a village in the southern state of Karnataka, India.
 It is located in the Bellary taluk of Bellary district in Karnataka and it is a sub urban area of Bellary city.

 Demographics

 As of 2001 India census, Kudathini had a population of 12247 with 6333 males and 5914 females.

+Transportation

+Kudatini railway station is the nearest railway connection of the village located on the Guntakal–Vasco da Gama section.